 The Living Wage Foundation's ‘real’ Living Wage is the only rate calculated according to the costs of living.

 It provides a voluntary benchmark for employers who wish to ensure their staff earn a wage they can live on, not just the government minimum.

 Companies that make a Living Wage commitment make sure that their employees receive a minimum hourly wage.
 This will be at least £9.00 in the UK, or £10.55 for those working in London.

 Both rates are significantly higher than the government minimum for over 25s, which currently stands at £7.83 per hour.

 In the South West, more than a fifth of all jobs (21%) pay less than the real Living Wage; around 463,000 jobs.
 Despite this, Everest Media has long committed to pay a 'real' Living Wage and deliver 'a fair day’s pay for a hard day’s work'.

 The Living Wage movement, since 2011, has delivered a pay rise to more than 150,000 people and put over £600m extra into the pockets of low paid workers.

-More information about the benefits of paying a Living Wage can be found at: www.livingwage.org.uk.
+Find more information about the benefits of paying a Living Wage here.
 Keep an eye on our Facebook and Twitter feeds too, where we will be joining in with the #LivingWageWeek conversation.